-- 1. Permission to gain access across land area not owned by the Project Applicant - 2.
-Permission to allow for off-site grading - 3.
-Finding of consistency with Environmental Impact Report No. 616 - 4.
-Finding of consistency with Environmental Impact Report No. 616 Mitigation Monitoring and Reporting Program - 5.
-Findings of consistency with this Specific Plan
+- 1. Permission to gain access across land area not owned by the Project Applicant has been secured or it is reasonably assured that access rights will be secured - 2.
+Permission to allow for off-site grading has been secured or it is reasonably assured that permission will be secured - 3.
+Finding of consistency with Final Environmental Impact Report No. 616 - 4.
+Finding of consistency with Final Environmental Impact Report No. 616 Mitigation Monitoring and Reporting Program - 5.
+Findings of consistency with this Specific Plan, the Orange County Zoning Code, the Orange County Subdivisions Code, and applicable laws and regulations